wp-plugins/6scan-protection/readme.txt

 Second, because 6Scan Security is easy-to-use, so that anyone - even without a technical background - can understand and use our plugin to fix security problems.
 Our plugin is easy to activate, very user-friendly but still extremely efficient.

+= What is a zero-day security vulnerability? =

+A zero-day vulnerability is a security flaw which has been found by hackers, but has not yet been patched by the vendor of the affected component, making it an easy target for hackers.
+In fact, most hackers operate by taking the latest zero-day vulnerabilities and scanning the entire web for sites which have them!
+A general firewall or antivirus product will not protect you against many zero-day attacks since new attacks might not match any currently known pattern.

+Once the vendor has released an update, the vulnerability is no longer classified as 'zero-day', but websites must still update the affected component before they are secure.
+6Scan Security protects you against zero-day vulnerabilities immediately after they are found and without forcing you to update any components.

+= Why is it important to fix security vulnerabilities? =

+Hackers are constantly on the prowl for sites they can exploit.
+Security vulnerabilities are the hacker's method of gaining unauthorized access to sites.
+Once they do, they can steal data, deface pages, install spyware or botnets, and perform other malicious actions against the website and its users.
+Only by making sure your site does not have any vulnerabilities can you secure yourself against these hackers.

+= What other security measures should I employ? =

+* Password strength: 6Scan Security protects your website against hackers, but nobody can protect against a hacker who can guess your password.
+Always use a complex password that contains letters of different cases, numbers and punctuation.
+Never use a dictionary word, names of loved ones, or birthdays as passwords, as hackers can easily find them out.
+* Spyware: if your computer is infected with spyware or other malware, it may steal your passwords from you without you even knowing!
+Always make sure to have current versions of anti-spyware, antivirus and antimalware products active on your computer.
+Never log in to your site from a public computer, such as a computer in a public library, as these are frequently compromised with malware designed especially to steal passwords as they are entered.
+* Access through HTTPS on public networks: If your website's login form does not use HTTPS, your login details can easily be intercepted as they pass through public networks, such as WiFi in a coffee shop or a public library network.
+If you must log in from a public network, be sure your login form uses HTTPS encryption.

+= Can 6Scan Security fix a site that has already been hacked? =

+6Scan Security protects you from hackers attempting to compromise your site, but it cannot undo the damage a hacker has already caused - it is not an antivirus, but a preemptive protection solution.
+Any damage must be manually cleaned before 6Scan can effectively secure your site.
+Our backup feature, which is currently in beta testing and will be released soon, can help you ensure that even if your site is compromised, you will always be able to roll back to a clean version with a minimum of hassle - no antivirus or antimalware required.

 = 6Scan scanned my site and no vulnerabilities were found.
 What does this mean? =

 Good news!
 This means that there are no immediate security problems with your site.
 However, you should still keep 6Scan Security installed so it can continue to monitor your site.
-It is quite possible that one of your siteâ€™s components has a security vulnerability which hasnâ€™t yet been discovered.
+It is quite possible that one of your site’s components has a security vulnerability which hasn’t yet been discovered.
 Once it is discovered (either by our security research team or by another party), 6Scan Security will notify you and allow you to patch it before hackers use it to compromise your site.

+= How is 6Scan Security different from an antivirus or antimalware product? =

+Antivirus and antimalware products are designed to let you know when your site is infected by a virus or malware, and help you remove it.
+However, the existence of a virus or malware on your site means it has already been compromised by hackers!
+6Scan Security prevents hackers from getting into your site in the first place, meaning you will never have malware installed.
+However, 6Scan does include a malware scanner that will let you know if there is any pre-existing malicious code on your site.

 = I have a feature request! =

 We are always open to feature requests, especially for security-related features.
 Please contact us with a detailed description of your request at our [support area](http://6scan.com/support), and we will consider including it in our plugin.

+= Who is 6Scan? =

+We are a team of ex-military security experts who have implemented traditional expensive and complicated website security solutions.
+We couldn't find a way to effectively secure small and medium websites with lower budgets and no technical expertise - which is why we decided to create a Wordpress plugin that's both comprehensive and easy-to-use.

 == Screenshots ==

-1. Your dashboard shows the security vulnerabilities you are being protected against.
+1. Your dashboard shows the security vulnerabilities found on your site.
+6Scan can automatically and immediately fix each of these vulnerabilities, ensuring your site is always secure.
-2. Security settings of 6Scan WAF together with SMS notification configured.
+2. Security settings of 6Scan's WAF and notification of new security vulnerabilities by SMS.
+3. You can use our support forum to ask questions, report problems or suggest features.
+4. If you prefer to manually fix a security vulnerability, you can get detailed instructions on how to do so.

 == Changelog ==